Table4V/simolator/docs/guide.md

 1. Get the root page table number from the ***satp*** register's PPN field.
 2. Find a PTE using the first VPN field of virtual address, and it may raise ***an access exception***.
 3. Determined whether it's a valid PTE according to the lowest four bits.
 If not, raise ***a page-fault exception***.
-Otherwise, if the XWR bits are all 0, the PPN field is the physical page number of the next level page table.
+Otherwise, if the XWR bits are all 0, then this PTE is a pointer, and the PPN field is the physical page number of the next level page table.
 Then it walks the next level page table using the next VPN field, and goes to step 2 again until a leaf PTE is found.
 If there is no next VPN field, then it will raise a **page-fault exception**.
 4. Check whether the memory access is allowed according to PTE bits, current privilege mode and some fields of ***mstatus*** register.
 If not allowed, raise a **page-fault exception**.
 5. If it is not a 4 KiB page, which means there are remaining VPN fields unused before, then check whether the corresponding PPN fields are all 0.
 If not, raise a **page-fault exception**.
 6. Do the remaining work according to the A and D bits and access type, which may raise **an access exception** (If this access violates a PMA or PMP check) or **a page-fault exception**.